EliaFantini/ada-2021-project-datastory/index.md

 <div style="text-align:center"><a href="/ada-2021-project-datastory/figures/sentiment-distribution-all.png"><img style="width:80%" src="/ada-2021-project-datastory/figures/sentiment-distribution-all.png"></a></div>

 The two distributions are very different from each other.
 The sentiment predicted by `VADER` has a large peak around the 0 mark, which means that it struggled to attribute any kind of sentiment to a large portion of the quotations.
 Apart from the peak, the distribution looks like a sum of two normal distributions with means of `0.5` and `-0.5`.
 The sentiment predicted by `RoBERTa` follows an almost uniform distribution, but the negative values appear more frequently and there are visible peaks at `[-1, 0, 1]`.
-Let's now take a look at the sentiment distributions per party:
+Let's now take a look at the sentiment distributions per party (excluding the zero-sentiment quotes from `VADER`):

 <div style="text-align:center"><a href="/ada-2021-project-datastory/figures/sentiment-distribution-per-party.png"><img style="width:100%" src="/ada-2021-project-datastory/figures//sentiment-distribution-per-party.png"/></a></div>